Camilafabiani87/CD-CI-Project/README.md

  9. Create an access token and save it to use it in a forward step.
  10. Create a service connection from the project settings.
  11. Download an agent with the following command curl -O https://vstsagentpackage.azureedge.net/agent/3.227.2/vsts-agent-linux-x64-3.227.2.tar.gz.
 This one works for a Linux system.
- 12. Create a new directory and move into it, you can use this command mkdir myagent && cd myagent.
+ 12. Create a new directory and move into it, you can use this command __mkdir myagent && cd myagent__.
- 13. Extracts the downloaded documents like this tar zxvf ../vsts-agent-linux-x64-3.227.2.tar.gz.
+ 13. Extracts the downloaded documents like this __tar zxvf ../vsts-agent-linux-x64-3.227.2.tar.gz__.
  14. Make the agent configuration, you will need to enter the devops organization url and the access token.
-Start the configuration with ./config.sh command.
+Start the configuration with __./config.sh__ command.
 ![Azure](https://github.com/Camilafabiani87/CD-CI-Project/blob/main/img/azure-pipelines1.png)
 ![Azure2](https://github.com/Camilafabiani87/CD-CI-Project/blob/main/img/azure-pipelines2.png)
 15. Create a pipeline for the project, select the repository and save and run the yml file.